Hassan district

 Hassan district is one of the 31 districts of Karnataka, India.
 The district headquarter is Hassan.
 It was part of Manjarabad Faujdari between 1832-81 (Commissioner's Rule of Mysore).
-In 1882, it was reduced into a sub-division under erstwhile Kadur district.
 But in 1886, the Hassan district was restored to its current form.

-Hassan District contains 8 taluks with their respective headquarters in Hassan, Arsikere, Channarayapatna, Belur, Holenarasipura, Sakleshpur, Alur and Arkalgud.

-Governance

-Current Member of Parliament from Hassan is Shreyas M. Patel and is grandson of former Member of Parliament G. Puttaswamy Gowda.

-The Current Member of the Karnataka Legislative Assembly is Swaroop Prakash.

 History

-Hassan district was the seat of the Hoysala Empire which at its peak ruled large parts of south India from Belur as its early capital and Halebidu as its later capital during the period 1000–1334 CE.
+Hassan district was the seat of the Hoysala Empire which at its peak ruled large parts of south India from Belur as its early capital and Halebidu as its later capital during the period 1000–1334 CE, The district is the centre for Heritage tourism, is renowned as a 'Heritage town'.

-The district is named Hassan after the Hindu Goddess "Haasanamba", the goddess and presiding deity of the town.
-As per local legend Hassan name was abridged form of Simhasanapuri which is associated with Janamejaya king, it is believed he had lived here during his cursed period.
+It is named Hassan after the Hindu Goddess "Haasanamba", the goddess and presiding deity of the town.
+As per local legend Hassan name was abridged form of 'Simhasanapuri' which is associated with Janamejaya king, it is believed he had lived here during his cursed period.
 The history of Hassan district is essentially the history of two of the well known dynasties that have ruled Karnataka, the Western Ganga Dynasty of Talkad (350–999 CE) and the Hoysala Empire (1000–1334 CE).
-In the 15th and 16th centuries, the Vijayanagar kings patronised Chennakesava of Belur as their family deity.
+In the 15th and 16th centuries, the Vijayanagar kings patronised Chennakeshava of Belur as their family deity.
 It was also ruled by Adilshahis of Bijapur and Mughal Empire after decline of the Vijayanagar.
-In the 17th and 18th centuries, Hassan became a land of contention between the Keladi Nayakas of Shimoga and the Mysore Kingdom.
-It finally merged as an independent Mysore kingdom.
+In the 17th and 18th centuries, Hassan became a land of contention between the Nayakas of Keladi and the Mysore Kingdom.
+It was finally merged in Mysore kingdom.